andrew/ultimate-awesome/README.md

 - [links](https://github.com/pawroman/links) - Links to programming and software engineering related resources I found useful or interesting.
 A personal "awesome list".
 - [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
 - [SORTED](https://github.com/PTDZ/SORTED) - SORTED: A curated collection of interesting ideas, tools, and resources in neuroscience, data management, and data science, all in the spirit of Open Science.
 Additionally, it includes interesting miscellaneous links related to AI tools and productivity.
+- [awesome-claw](https://github.com/qhkm/awesome-claw) - A curated list of the OpenClaw family — the open-source AI agent ecosystem.
+From the 150K-star original to IoT chips, Rust frameworks, and security tooling.
 - [awesome-volunteer-computing](https://github.com/ranjithrajv/awesome-volunteer-computing) - A curated list of awesome projects, platforms, and resources related to volunteer computing — donating idle computing power to solve real-world scientific and humanitarian problems.
 - [awesome-f1](https://github.com/subinium/awesome-f1) - 🏎️ A curated collection of high-quality Formula 1 and motorsport resources — APIs, datasets, telemetry tools, visualization, sim racing, and learning materials.
 - [awesome-stem-academy](https://github.com/tapyu/awesome-stem-academy) - An awesome list of academic resources for STEM (Science, Technology, Engineering, Mathematics) organized by subjects.